berasaikat/predicting-unplanned-icu-admissions/README.md

 ## _**Results**_

-All results are listed on table 5.1, with the best result for each metric highlighted in bold.
+All results are listed on table, with the best result for each metric highlighted in bold.
 When comparing the performance of the different models, it can be observed that the deep learning models are outperformed by machine learning or statistical models.
 Where regression models, and in particular Ridge Regression, yield the best results with an